 About Keith Chapman

-Keith’s recent highlights include advising:
+Highlights of Keith’s recent experience include advising:

 - AIG on its $1.1bn disposal of Ascot, the Lloyd’s of London insurance syndicate, to Canada Pension Plan Investment Board

 Other highlights include advising the UK Government on its privatisation of Royal Mail and the associated restructuring of its associated pension obligations, a FTSE 100 client on its response to a shareholder activist campaign, British Land on its convertible bond issuances and redemptions, and more generally on IPOs, rights issues, share repurchase programs (for brokers and issuers), public M&A mandates and general corporate advisory work for listed and non-listed clients.
 Keith is proud to also regularly provide pro bono advice to a range of clients through the firm and other organisations.

 - Admitted as a solicitor (2010)

 - Legal Practice Course (2007) and Graduate Diploma in Law (2006), both with BPP

 - University of Leeds - English and Philosophy BA honours (2004)